Aliases for COPE Gene

 GeneCards Summary for COPE Gene

-COPE (Coatomer Protein Complex, Subunit Epsilon) is a Protein Coding gene.
-Among its related pathways are COPI Mediated Transport and COPI Mediated Transport.
-GO annotations related to this gene include structural molecule activity.
+COPE (Coatomer Protein Complex Subunit Epsilon) is a Protein Coding gene.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity.

 UniProtKB/Swiss-Prot for COPE Gene